-- People arriving from countries with high occurrence if they intend to stay for more than three months in Norway.
+- People arriving from countries with high incidence if they intend to stay for more than three months in Norway.
 Children will be offered BCG vaccination.

-- All refugees and asylum seekers, even if they come from countries that are not on the list of high occurrence countries.
+- All refugees and asylum seekers, even if they come from countries that are not on the list of high incidence countries.